iamdtang/node-testing/article1.md

 npm install sinon --save-dev
 ```

-The first thing we have to do before we can stub out `tax.calculate` is create that module and method:
+The first thing we have to do before we can stub out the `tax.calculate` method is define it.
+We don't have to implement the details of it, but the method `calculate` must exist on the `tax` object.

 ```js
 // src/part1/tax.js